uyar/clastic-notes/notes.md

 it gets confusing when looking at the example application codes.

+## Documentation

+Where to go from here?

+Enough tutorials for now, I believe.

+Small descriptions and examples of existing middleware.

+### How-Tos

+how do I ...

+- ... write a custom renderer (and why would I need to)?
+- ... use mako/chameleon/other template engine?
+- ... use sqlalchemy? (not my priority)
+- ... write my own middleware (and why)?

+### Authentication

+- implementing one yourself
+- something like flask-login? (personally, I find it complicated in fact; would be nice to have something simpler, if possible)
+- something like flask-dance?
+- integrating with python-social?

+## Extending Clastic

+- Any plugin infrastructure?

 ## obj_browser app

 Is this something like traversal routing in Pyramid/Morepath?